huyong0521/samples-cloudstate/samples-js-shoppingcart/deploy/README.md

 The defaults should be good enough, in our examples we called the app instance name cassandra.

-Note: there is an option to use an in memory store if you just want to test it out, of course, as soon as your pods shut down (or if they are rebalanced), your store will be lost.

 ## Deploying the sample shopping cart application

 Create Kube namespace for application: